zum Hauptinhalt

 Protection of company property

-EFD Induction seeks to give employees the equipment and information they need to do their job in the best possible way.
+ENRX seeks to give employees the equipment and information they need to do their job in the best possible way.
 Employees must handle physical assets, information and intellectual property with care to avoid loss, theft or damage.
 Limited personal use of company assets is only possible after management approval and provided that this is not in conflict with company interests.

 Political and religious activities

 ENRX’s funds or assets must not be used as contribution for political campaigns or political or religious practices under any circumstances without the prior written approval of the Board.
-At EFD Induction, we do not seek reimbursement for political contributions or use company resources for personal political activities.
+At ENRX, we do not seek reimbursement for political contributions or use company resources for personal political activities.
 Furthermore, we do also not indicate in any manner that we represent the company’s opinion about a candidate for office or any political cause or decision of any government.
 Only the Board of Directors, reresented by the Chairman or somebody authorized by the Board, can make statements of such character on behalf of the company.

 HANDLING OF INFORMATION AND COMMUNICATION

-EFD Induction and its Stakeholders shall comply with applicable laws and regulations with regard to data protection, confidentiality and trade secrets.
+ENRX and its Stakeholders shall comply with applicable laws and regulations with regard to data protection, confidentiality and trade secrets.

 Confidential information and trade secrets